 Request a container

-- White recycling sack is for plastic bottles, food trays, yoghurt pots and other types of mixed rigid plastic- please see below for more details.
+- Use the white recycling sack for tins/cans, aerosols, plastic bottles, food trays, yoghurt pots and other types of mixed rigid plastics.

 To find your house's bin and recycling collection dates please: